richg-github/docs.github.io/content/analyze/advanced-search.md

 # Perform Advanced Searches

 The advanced search feature allows you to create complex queries that can combine with selected filters to further refine your incident search results.
-To access the advanced search feature, click **advanced search** under the search bar.
+To access the advanced search feature, click **advanced search** under the search bar (add link here).

 In the advanced search field, type a query statement using available fields and operators.
 If needed, you can use subsequent search fields to add <kbd>OR</kbd> statements and create a search that tests for multiple conditions.
 As you type a search statement, a warning icon (![](../Resources/Images/Icons/warning_icon_sql.png)) appears to the left of the search field until the query contains valid syntax.
 You cannot submit a search with invalid syntax.